Hendrixer/intro-nextjs-v2-instructions/lessons/05-Data-fetching/C-special-pages.md

 <br>

 Then same is true for `error.tsx`.
-If your server component errors our whiile rendering, the error page component will show instead.
+If your server component errors out while rendering, the error page component will show instead.
 This is the same as wrapping a component in an Error Boundry.

 ```tsx
 export default function Error() {